 Say:Word is visual dialogue between artists de’Angelo DIA and Renee Cloud.
 This multimedia collaboration is a hybrid of exhibits, Not Another Word and Dichotomy, used to examine misrepresentation, cultural appropriation, and the significance of cultivating your own narrative and distribution of those narratives.
 The artists’ visual and poetic words are a reflection of excavated intimate and public conversations, journal entries, and social media debates.
 This exhibition title, Say:Word represents the numerous questions raised when presented with shocking or almost unbelievable narratives and statements.
-The title serves as a rhetorical question, challenging the viewers to consider, “if we are processing the same reality, how are welcoming to a diversity of conclusions?”
+The title serves as a rhetorical question, challenging the viewers to consider, “if we are processing the same reality, how are we coming to a diversity of conclusions?”

 -Renee Cloud & de’Angelo DIA